WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 - A non-negligible amount of HDDs suffer from factory defects that will cause them to fail unexpectedly during their - lifetime
 - Accidents can happen that could result in loss of data
 - Solid state drives (SSDs) will lose data if unpowered, they may last years before this becomes a problem but it is unwise to store long-term data in unpowered SSDs
-- If connected to internet it is another attack vector and the safety is only as good as the encryption used; I don't know what I would recommend but it wouldn't be BitLocker.
+- Connecting to the internet is another attack vector and the safety is only as good as the encryption used; I don't know what I would recommend but it wouldn't be BitLocker.
 Someone could be trying to break into the computer constantly.
 Even with good encryption if the machine or location is compromised the key could be stolen as soon as it is decrypted.
 - There are a lot of ongoing threats with computers, from 0-day exploits to firmware exploits and malicious USB cords
-- External hdds are good for storage for a few years at least if stored properly
+- External HDDs are good for storage for a few years at least if stored properly
 - If not connected to internet, safety is only as good as the physical protection encryption used; could someone break into the location and copy the data without anyone noticing?

 ### Stored digitally on CD, floppy disk, laserdisc, or mini-disc